Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: General formalism

-Before we go into details on how to calculate the observables, two remarks are in order concerning the selection of the centers and the scaling of the fields.
+Before we move on to concrete examples, two remarks are in order concerning the selection of the centers and the scaling of the fields.
 Generally the $F[\phi]$ functions that we want to estimate by the RBF network tend to go to zero much faster than the corresponding radial basis functions, therefore, one has to be careful with centers that are far from the dominant parts of the original function, as they could include extra contributions to the path integral in regions that otherwise could have a larger suppression.
 In practice, it is enough to make sure that the centers are positioned in an interval where the $F[\phi]$ function has dominant contributions.
-To make sure that we did not include extra contributions, it is advisable to do the calculations with many different parameterizations and compare the results for the observables.
+To make sure that we did not include extra contributions, it is advisable to do the calculations with many different parametrizations and compare the results for the observables.
 Another possible method could be the use of definite integrals of the RBF approximation in a bounded region, where the magnitude of $F[\phi]$ is non-negligible, which could also be expressed in a closed form due to the Gaussian integrals that are involved in the path integral.
 In this work we will use the former method and express the integrals on an infinite range.

 The last remark is about the scaling properties of the fields.
 By using a simple $\phi \rightarrow S_c\phi$ scaling transformation, the function that needs to be approximated on every lattice site also changes as $F[\phi] \rightarrow F[S_c \phi]$.
-In this way $F[\phi]$ can be shaped so that a 'good' RBF parametrization can be used, therefore, the factorized form in Eq.~\ref{eq:S} can be achieved.
+In this way $F[\phi]$ can be shaped so that a good RBF parametrization can be used, therefore, the factorized form in Eq.~\ref{eq:S} can be achieved.
 The scaling also changes the kinetic terms as $\frac{1}{2}\phi^T M \phi \rightarrow \frac{1}{2}\phi^T (S_c^2 M)\phi$, so the $M$ matrix gets an extra $S_c^2$ factor, in which case the eigenvalues also change to $\lambda \rightarrow S_c^2 \lambda$.
 Lastly, the integral measure also gets an extra factor as $d\phi \rightarrow S_c d\phi$, so the final result for the integrated path integral can be written as:

 where we have accounted for all the extra $S_c$ scaling factors.
-In the next section the method on how to extract some of the necessary observables that are needed to describe, e.g., phase transitions is shown using the RBF approximated path integral formulation.
+In the next section the method is applied to the system of free scalar fields, to show its working principles on an analytically tractable example.